Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 But wildness doesn’t require wilderness.
 Wildness is where you find it.
 It is the expected and the serendipitous, the commonplace and the ordinary out of place or time.
 It is the rainbow colored patches in an overcast sky, the half dozen waterfowl seen just once during migration, the daffodil blooming in the snow, the southern butterfly in northern climes, the spider vibrating its web.

-Get your backpack, binoculars, camera, snacks, and water, and let’s go for a walk along the river.
+Get your backpack, binoculars, camera, snacks, and water, and let’s go for a walk along the Hudson.

 Hudson River Park

 Hudson River Park is a linear park along the Hudson River, on the western edge of Manhattan, NYC.
-Eventually it will run the length of Manhattan, but currently only parts of it, including the Greenwich Village section, have been completed.
+Eventually running the length of Manhattan, the park has several segments, including the Greenwich Village section, completed as of July 2010.

 Hudson River Park